 Import customer Identity Provider in Cloud Foundry subaccount.

-Connect SAP Cloud Connector to Cloud Foundry subaccount, and configure virtual host for back-end servers if using Cloud Connector.
+Connect SAP Cloud Connector to Cloud Foundry subaccount, and configure virtual host for back-end servers if using SAP Cloud Connector.

 $nameproperty in Subject Pattern in order to use one SAP Cloud Connector to support both Neo and Cloud Foundry.